Psoriasis, a Common Skin Conditions

 - Take daily baths and soak for at least 15 minutes, avoiding hot water and harsh soaps.

 - Apply heavy, oily moisturizers especially after baths, when you skin is still moist.

 - Cover affected areas overnight with moisturizer and plastic wrap; uncover and wash off scales in the morning.

 - Expose your skin to small amounts of sunlight daily.

-- Avoid psoriasis triggers such as smoking, intense sun exposure, stress, infections, and injuries to your skin.
+- Avoid psoriasis triggers such as smoking, intense sun exposure, heavy alcohol consumption, stress, infections, and injuries to your skin.

 - Eat a healthy diet with plenty of fruits and vegetables of all colors, whole grains, and lean proteins.

 One popular treatment for Psoriasis is sunlight therapy or phototherapy.
 In fact about 80% of the people that are exposed to sunlight daily see an improvement on their psoriasis.

 Sunlight exposure slows the skin cell life cycle and reduces scaling and inflammation.

 The key to success to light therapy is to do it expose the skin to ultraviolet light for a set amount of time, regularly, and under medical supervision.